Flipleerr/DivaDocs/README.md

   - `data.psarc` features encrypted `.farc` files, as well as a few `.txt` files encrypted with the custom DIVAFILE protocol
   - DIVAFILE's decryption routine can be found within the Japanese copy of the game
   - stage lighting is stored in "XX###_STAGE.LIT" as well as fog parameters in "XX###.FOG"
+  - the game features Nvidia's Cg (C for Graphics) shaders with what seems to be intense compiler optimizations and next-to-none human readability

   ## tools
   useful tools to help with manipulating and packing files: